-The expected mean degree of a $G(N,p)$ ER graph is $p(N-1)$ \cite{newman2018}.
-Therefore, for small $p$, we expect more nodes to have small degrees.
-We hypothesize that for small initial confidence bounds (e.g., $c_0 \in \{0.02,0.03\}$), the nodes with small degrees may quickly disconnect to form minor opinion clusters in the effective graph.
-Although the $G(1000, 0.1)$ graphs have more minor clusters than the $G(1000, 0.5)$ graphs, the Shannon entropy follows similar trends as the number of major clusters for both $p = 0.1$ and $p = 0.5$.
-Specifically, the entropy tends to increase as either (1) we decrease $\gamma$ for fixed $\delta$ and $c_0$ or (2) we increase $\delta$ for fixed $\gamma$ and $c_0$.
+The expected mean degree of a $G(N,p)$ ER graph is $p(N - 1)$ \cite{newman2018}.
+Therefore, for small probability $p$, we expect more nodes to have small degrees.
+For small initial confidence bounds, we hypothesize that many nodes with small degrees quickly disconnect to form minor opinion clusters in the effective graph.